Island Veterinary Scholars Program

 Veterinary research relies on proper adherence and awareness of safety in the laboratory and clinic, as well as compliance to rules and regulations.
 This session will involve presentations on safety and IACUC regulations on animal research. - Ethics in Research

 Ethics involving research are always a consideration that must be discussed.
-This session will provide scholars with ethics-based articles and hold a discussion on the issues addressed in these articles. - Poster Creation session
+This session will provide scholars with ethics-based articles and hold a discussion on the issues addressed in these articles. - Poster Creation and Presentation session

 Group Laboratory Meetings: